komar41/vigma/README.md

   This will open a tab in your browser and you're all set to use **eMoGis** visual analytics (VA) system.
 We added some mock data inside the **"eMoGis/backend/data"** folder to illustrate the usage of the system.
 You should follow the same hierarchy and naming conventions for data storage displayed in the image below:

+This short [video]() illustrates how to run the application and generate visualizations.

+## Use the Python API

-  Follow along this [video]() to learn how to load the data and use the VA system.
+Follow this [link](https://github.com/komar41/eMoGis/blob/Docker/notebooks/README.md) to learn how to use the **eMoGis** python API.
+You can also watch this short [video tutorial]() to learn the usage of the Python API.